Old Fashioned Practices from Years Gone By

 A few drops of peppermint oil in your bath may create a wonderful way to relax.

-Consider adding peppermint oil to a essential oil room diffuser as it may offer some pain relief.
+Consider adding peppermint oil to an essential oil room diffuser, as it may offer some pain relief.

 Or, have a relaxing cup of peppermint tea with honey.